 Coming soon: helmets made from carrots

-David Hepworth and Eric Whale, two Scottish material scientists, were looking for smart ways to reuse food waste when they figured out how to make nanofibers out of carrot pulp, the leftovers from carrot juice.
+David Hepworth and Eric Whale are two Scottish material scientists.
+They were looking for smart ways to reuse food waste when they figured out how to make nanofibers out of carrot pulp.
+It is the leftovers from carrot juice.
 The cellulose in carrots and other root vegetables, unlike other fibrous materials like wood or cotton, is easy to separate out from the rest of the biowaste.
 They extract it from the pulp.

-The scientists call the material Curran, after the Gaelic word for carrot.
+The scientists call the material Curran.
+The name comes from the Gaelic word for carrot.
 And they set out to show that it could be used as an alternative to glass or carbon fibers.
 They say it's nearly twice as strong and slightly lighter than carbon.
-In 2007, Hepworth and Whale founded CelluComp, a company to develop Curran and other plant-based materials.
+In 2007, Hepworth and Whale founded CelluComp.
+The company plans to develop Curran and other plant-based materials.